Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Introduction

 \section{Introduction}

 Gaussian process (GP) regression is ubiquitous in spatial statistics and machine learning, due in large part to its high predictive performance and rigorous foundation in Bayesian inference \cite{rasmus1, bartok1, stein2, aki1, cressie1,liu20bigreview,murphy23}.
 The goal is to recover a stochastic function with a certain covariance kernel, given noisy pointwise observations.
-More precisely, one is given $N$ points $x_1, \dots, x_N \in \R^d$, with corresponding data observations $y_1,\dots,y_N$ which are noisy samples from a function $f$ with a Gaussian process distribution.
+More precisely, one is given $N$ points $x_1, \dots, x_N \in \R^d$, with corresponding data observations $y_1,\dots,y_N$ which are noisy samples from a function $f$ with a zero-mean Gaussian process distribution.
 This is denoted by

-where $\epsilon_n \sim \mathcal{N}(0, \sigma^2)$ is independent and identically distributed (iid) noise of known variance $\sigma^2>0$, $m: \R^d \rightarrow \R$ is a given prior mean function, and $k: \R^d \times \R^d \to \R$ is a given covariance kernel.
-Since $m$ can usually be set to zero by subtraction, we will assume that this has been done.
-We address the common {\em translationally invariant} case where $k(x,x') = k(x-x')$, and use these notations interchangeably.
+where $\epsilon_n \sim \mathcal{N}(0, \sigma^2)$ is independent and identically distributed (iid) noise of known variance $\sigma^2>0$, and $k: \R^d \times \R^d \to \R$ is a given covariance kernel.
+We address the common {\em translationally invariant} case where $k(x,x') = k(x-x')$, using these notations interchangeably.
 This covers a wide range of statistical problems, where $k$ is generally chosen to belong to one of a handful of families of kernels such as Mat\'ern, squared-exponential (SE), or rational quadratic.
 In this paper we present a regression method efficient in low dimensions $d$ (say $d\le 5$), targeting applications in time series ($d=1$) and spatial/geostatistics ($d=2$ or $3$); we do not address high-dimensional machine learning tasks.